Me MySelf & I

 Even though I still sometimes struggle with being nice to myself, as I said before, I have improved a lot.
 I have improved because of those instances where I have been able to be gentle, compassionate, acknowledging and loving towards myself.
 When I can be nice to myself and look to fulfill my own needs, I don’t have to have those expectations of others.
 And funnily enough, when you do have that improved relationship with yourself, your relationships with others change as well.
 Some disappear altogether (often the ones that don’t reflect your new relationship with yourself) and others get better.

 As your relationship with yourself deepens and you come to understand yourself better, you’ll find insight into yourself and others deepens as well.
 Understanding the peace and empowerment that comes from taking responsibility for my own life, I want to allow that for others as well.
 This means I’ll remind myself not decide for others or give unwelcome opinions or advice.
-This means I decide to not take responsibility for others’ feeling where I have none.
-And coming back to being a mum (and a wife for that matter)… this is where it is the hardest.
+This means I decide to not take responsibility for others’ feelings where I have none.
+And coming back to being a mum (and partner for that matter)… this is where it is the hardest.
 The people closest to you are bound to push the most buttons.

 The answer always comes back to your relationship to you.
 Hard decisions are made less hard by having a state of mind that is unencumbered by emotional turmoil.
 Relating to others is made easier by not being governed by your own unacknowledged needs and feelings.
 Life is sweet when you can rely on yourself and you can trust yourself.
 Life is even sweeter when you are free to love others as you have learned to love yourself.